Rlx 1.3.0

 Input

-Each track’s input can be configured by rotating the encoder  above the INPUT label.
-Available input types include:
+Each track’s input can be set using the encoder  above the INPUT label.
+Available options include:

-• MIDI IN: Receives data via the TRS MIDI input labeled MIDI IN.
+• MIDI IN — Receives MIDI from the TRS MIDI input

-• USB: Receives data from the USB MIDI connection on the rear of the device.
+• USB — Receives MIDI from the USB MIDI port on the rear

-The encoder above the CHANNEL label  allows to specify the MIDI channel that will serve as the input for the track.
+The encoder above the CHANNEL label  allows selecting a specific MIDI input channel.

 Input Selection Screenshot